Fincap/zig-rtti/README.md

 # zig-rtti
 Runtime Type Information for Zig.

-Exposes the `TypeRegistry` container which can be used to store runtime information about a type that has been registered at comptime.
+This library provides a `TypeRegistry` container for storing runtime information about types that are registered at comptime.

-`Type` adapts the `std.builtin.Type` child structs for types that are able to be meaningfully represented at runtime:
+Adds in `Type`, which adapts `std.builtin.Type` to work with the subset of Zig types that are able to be meaningfully represented at runtime:
 - bool
 - Int
 - Float